criso/fbgraph/README.md

-# fbgraph
+# It's the Facebook Graph, Bro!

-Nodejs module to access the graph api
+[FBgraph](http://github.com/criso/fbgraph) is a nodejs module that provides easy access to the facebook graph api

 ## About

   I created this because I wanted to access FB's graph from `node`.
-  The libraries I found felt clunky to me, and I needed an excuse to create a node module.
+  The libraries I found, felt clunky to me, and I needed an excuse to create a node module.

 ## Oh nooooooesss